Hämeenlinna railway station

 Hämeenlinna is located about halfway between Helsinki and Tampere, and because of this, the station has much pass-through traffic, even though the Hämeenlinna station is not a crossing-point station.
-All trains between Helsinki and Tampere, except Pendolino trains, stop at Hämeenlinna.
+The station is served by all passing commuter trains and several passing InterCity and Pendolino trains.
 The Hämeenlinna station also has an underpass tunnel.
 The station building has a restaurant.